atp/atp-moodle-docs/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Documentação do Moodle da USP / e-Disciplinas
+Documentação do Mdle da USP / e-D
 =============================================

 O Ambiente Virtual de Aprendizagem (AVA) Moodle, a plataforma